 - Savannah Master Calendar: If your event is in Bluffton or Hilton Head, don’t be afraid to upload the information to Savannah Master Calendar.
 This is a great community resource for professional networking events, and it’s easy to use.
 Simply click “add event” button in the upper right hand corner of the yellow header.
 Follow the prompts.

 - The Island Packet: If you have a news tip, you can detail the information in this online form.
-However, since McClatchy has regionalized The Packet, they aren’t publishing a lot of information about events unless they are major community affairs.
 It doesn’t hurt to email the press release to an editor, but corporate protocol prevents them from moving forward with smaller news coverage.

 - Beaufort Area Chamber of Commerce and Visit Beaufort: Have an event?
-Here are two great places to upload your information for an audience in Beaufort SC.
+These are two great places to upload your information for an audience in Beaufort SC.

 - Eat Sleep Play Beaufort: Now that the creative minds of Picklejuice have taken over Eat Sleep Play Beaufort, expect some fun things from this community website!
 This online community also has a strong social media following, so you never know if your event or news will make it on their Facebook page with more than 70,000 fans or Instagram account with more than 4,000 followers.